nurulaqilahz/ClinicSystem/finalreport_README.md

 -No backup to restore data and information </br>
 -No security system </br>

-Thus, below are the processes that we are considering to automate or enhance through our proposed application:
+Thus, below are the processes that we has considered to enhance through our proposed application:

 -Set a usable system for the users to access it quick </br>
 -Simple and interactive interface </br>